Low-Rank Bias · SGD · Compression

 Wt 8 × 8 current ×(1−2μλ) Wt shrunk decayed μ Gt rank ≤ B gradient step = Wt+1 updated next step Each update writes only B new directions into an 8×8 matrix (just B/64 of capacity) Alone, this is not enough — repeated rank-B additions could eventually fill the matrix.
 Weight decay is the missing piece.

 Fig. 2 — Each SGD step writes a rank-$B$ correction.
-With $B=2$ on an 8×8 matrix, each step touches just 3% of the available singular directions.
+With $B=2$ on an 8×8 matrix, each step contributes only two fresh directions; with modern large matrices the contrast is much more dramatic.

 Part II — Weight decay limits memory